-Despite unprecedented headwinds from macroeconomic challenges and softening consumption trends during the fiscal, the Company delivered sales of ₹2,256 crore, up 12% versus year ago.
-Profit After Tax (PAT) was ₹289 crore, down 7%, largely behind commodity cost inflation.
-Compared to the fiscal two years ago, the Company's sales are up 34% and Profit After Tax (PAT) is up 26%.
+Despite unprecedented headwinds from macroeconomic challenges and softening consumption trends, the Company continued to grow and delivered a resilient performance in the fiscal with sales of ₹3,901 crore, up 9% versus year ago, behind the proven superiority strategy and strong brand fundamentals.
+Profit After Tax (PAT) was ₹576 crore, down 12% versus year ago, largely behind commodities inflation which was significantly countered by cost productivity and pricing in the current year.
+Compared to fiscal two years ago, the Company's sales are up 30% and Profit After Tax (PAT) is up 33%.

 This is a testament to the strength of our product portfolio and strategic choices to drive meaningful superiority across products, packages, communication, retail execution and value.
+Our strategy is fueled by balancing innovation and industry-leading practices, with driving productivity in everything we do.
+The cornerstone of all of this, is our resilient organization.